|

 before they begin to lose their unique flavors, but the same rule applies-the

+less time they are cooked, the better.
 The standard rule of thumb for substituting dried herbs for fresh

 is one measure of dried herbs for three measures of fresh.
 This is because dried